-The final steps toward enrollment include sending official high school transcript (with proof of graduation) and any college transcripts that house prior transfer credits to SMC, and paying the first semester balance.
+The final steps toward enrollment include sending an official high school transcript (with proof of graduation), sending transcripts from any colleges from which you wish to transfer credit to SMC, and paying the first semester balance.
 High school transcripts should be sent to the Admissions Office, 58900 Cherry Grove Road, Dowagiac, MI 49047.
 Students should send any other college transcripts to the SMC Records Office.